Table of Contents

 - ButcherBox maintains sustainability practices by aligning themselves with a number of organizations that guarantee pasture-raised, and grass-fed beef.

-- Their meat is also certified to be free from antibiotics, growth hormones, and synthetic dyes.
+- Their quality meat is also certified to be free from antibiotics, growth hormones, and synthetic dyes.

 - Most of their beef is sourced from Australian ranches and US farms.